Instructional Designer Salary Report [Updated]

 Salary by Ethnicity

-In terms of ethnicity, it seems like hispanic and latino respondents earn the most with white respondents earning the least.
+In terms of ethnicity, it seems like Asian / Pacific Islander respondents earn the most with Hispanic or Latino respondents earning the least.
 This could be due to the sample size of POC respondents, so the data isn’t necessarily conclusive here.

 When analyzed through the lens of years of experience, there are no clear patterns or trends to indicate that people of one ethnicity are earning more than people of another ethnicity.